Rajasthan State Board, Class 12, Sample Question Paper: Mathematics

 English Grammar: This section of the course focuses on improving one’s language skills.
 It covers fundamental principles like the use of verbs, adjectives, helping verbs, pronouns, nouns, and so on.
 The portion also teaches students how to construct good sentences so that they can communicate effectively in the world’s second most spoken language.

 Applied Grammar: This part is intended with real-world applications of the English language in mind.
-The section contains sections that can aid in the development of effective oral communication skills.
-Sections such as gap filling help pupils enhance their decision-making skills when it comes to creating a phrase.
+The section contains information that can aid in the development of effective oral communication skills.
+Sections such as gap filling help students enhance their decision-making skills when it comes to creating a phrase.
 The editing component of applied grammar assists students in replacing incorrect statements or language development with proper ones.
 It strengthens one’s grammatical judgement.

 Let’s see the syllabus for English Grammar for these two sections.